equivalent/scrapbook2/archive/blogs/2016-03-04-browser-uploads-to-s3-with-sqs-notification-via-a-ruby.md

 document`.

-Here we are going to enable our bucket to write to this SQS Queue events as well as our user `uploader_DEVEL` to read form the Queue.
+Here we are going to enable our bucket to write to this SQS Queue events as well as our user `uploader_DEVEL` to read / delete form the Queue.

 ```json
 {